 Through independent meetings with CASA, ACUO presents important industry perspectives to the aviation regulator, discusses regulatory issues of importance to certified UAV Operators and provides high-level advice & recommendations on a range of issues the industry needs to address as a matter of priority.
 This includes mitigating risks to aviation & public safety, setting appropriate industry standards, strict enforcement of the aviation regulations as part of a wider regulatory reform process, and raising public & business awareness to both the risks & the benefits from commercial unmanned aviation.

-ACUO has not swayed from these core issues and continues to engage with CASA, Airservices Australia, other federal bodies and organizations, in ensuring the commercial unmanned aviation sector is adequately represented, administered & regulated.
-ACUO is directly involved in the regulatory reform process as a member of the newly formed CASA Standards Consultative Committee (SCC) UAS Sub-Committee.
+ACUO has not swayed from these core issues and continues to engage with CASA, Airservices Australia, other federal bodies and organisations, in ensuring the commercial unmanned aviation sector is adequately represented, administered & regulated.
+ACUO is directly involved in the regulatory reform process as a contributor to CASA and Department of Infrastructure working groups.

 ACUO Management Committee works hard to ensure certified UAV Operators and the industry they are heavily invested in are adequately represented, protected & promoted at all levels and in all related forums.
 ACUO has been active in representing certified UAV Operators on fundamental issues of Privacy, Insurance, Training Standards and operational Area Approvals.
 ACUO also actively assists members with administrative and regulatory issues that affect commercial UAV Operators from time to time.